gever/bowerbird/README.md

 #### Hosting notes
 Bowerbird runs as a service automatically (through bowerbird.service) on port 8080 (specified in app/bowerbird.py).
 Nginx runs as a web server automatically on port 80 (specified in the standard nginx configuration), passing requests through to Bowerbird (per /etc/nginx/sites-enabled/default).

+If you do not want to use nginx as a proxy, then update bowerbird.service to explicitly launch bowerbird on port 80 ("app/bowerbird.py -port 80").

 Do you see "Welcome to nginx!"?
 You might need to restart your server after getting all the files in place.
 Do you see "This site can’t be reached"?
 Your server might be down (or your DNS A record is misconfigured).
 Did you remember to do the "Bowerbird part 2" step above?